Please note that posts on this site may contain affiliate links

-This list will also include some recommendations I’ve received from other herbalists.
-And I hope you will give me more recommendations in the comments below!
+This list will also include some recommendations I’ve received from other herbalists to help you learn herbalism.

 Medicinal Herbs by Rosemary Gladstar